bart-b8/sierpinski/README.md

-# Sierpi´nski Triangle
+# Sierpiński Triangle

-Lets use python/streamlit to visualise the creation of a Sierpi´nski triangle using the chaos game.
+Lets use python/streamlit to visualise the creation of a Sierpiński triangle using the chaos game.

 ## The chaos game.